IceWizard7/terminal-widgets/docs/widget_guide.md

 def update(widget: Widget, widget_container: WidgetContainer) -> typing.Any:
     api_key: str = widget_container.config_loader.get_secret('WEATHER_API_KEY')
 ```
-TODO: Remove all occurrences of vars starting with _
-TODO: Remove BaseConfig & UIState

 > Note that this can only be used in the `update` function, so secrets do not get reloaded every frame.

 #### 3.2.7 Adding custom data to your widget configuration